WinnerJust/hw3/README.md

 ### deactivateEmergency()

-Activates emergency mode of the system
+Deactivates emergency mode of the system

 ### checkAccess(user, room)